 By the end of this module the student should be able to:

-Through a series of lectures and readings, students will be familiarized with recent theories and controversies in the field of game criticism.
+through a series of lectures and readings, students will learn about and theories of play and methods for the analysis of digital games and apply them.

-In discussion groups and through appropriate readings, students will become familiar with contemporary issues in representation and inclusion in cultures of digital gaming, recent controversies in game culture and the political-economy of the game industry.
+in discussion groups and through appropriate readings, students will become familiar with contemporary issues in representation and inclusion in cultures of digital gaming, recent controversies in game culture and the political-economy of the game industry.

 Teaching and Learning Work Loads